 Expectations and requirements for participation

-Students: This program is designed to help you have a great first year of law school and to help you acquire the networking and career exploration skills that you’ll need to create career opportunities for yourself during and after law school.
+Students: This program is designed to help you have a great first year of law school and to help you develop the professionalism, networking, and career exploration skills that you’ll need to create career opportunities for yourself during and after law school.

 Being and remaining motivated are keys to having a great year.
 In order for every team member to get the most from the experience, we ask students to commit to participating in activities organized by their mentor team, to being professional in their dealings with their alumni mentors and student colleagues, and to be genuinely interested in taking advantage of the insights and advice their peer advisor and alumni co-mentors have to offer.